justinlocsei/fibula/README.md

 ### SSH Access

-Each machine can be accessed either using `vagrant ssh VM_NAME` to go through Vagrant, or via `ssh VM_SUBDOMAIN.coveryourbasics.dev`, to bypass Vagrant.
-The names for each machine are as follows.
-Inspect the contents of each Vagrantfile to determine the appropriate VM name or subdomain.
+Each machine can be accessed using `ssh VM_NAME.coveryourbasics.dev`, which bypasses Vagrant and relies on the partially managed `/etc/hosts` file to provide the correct SSH parameters.

 ### Provisioning